Home » Smoothies » Smoothie Tips

 You should also bear in mind that some solid ingredients contain water that will be released into your smoothie when they are blended.
 For example, melons and cucumber have a high water content.
 If you are using watery ingredients then keep this in mind and reduce the amount of base liquid accordingly.

-14 Ways To Make a Smoothie Thicker
+12 Tips – How to Make a Smoothie Thicker

 There are bunch of different ways to make a smoothie thicker.
 The easiest variables to adjust are the amount of liquid and the type of liquid.
 If you can get that nailed down, then you’ll have thicker smoothies every time.